 - The PHA has written policies in its administrative plan for selecting applicants from the waiting list, and the PHA follows these policies when selecting applicants for admission from the waiting list. - The PHA has and implements a reasonable written method to determine and document for each unit leased that the rent to owner is reasonable based on current rents for comparable unassisted units. - At admission and reexamination, the PHA verifies and correctly determines adjusted annual income for each assisted family and, where the family is responsible for utilities under the lease, the PHA uses the appropriate utility allowances in determining gross rent. - The PHA maintains an up-to-date utility allowance schedule. - A PHA supervisor or other qualified person re-inspects a sample of units during the PHA fiscal year.
-The sample shall be based on the following calculation: 2000 units must have 30 quality control inspections completed and 1 additional inspection for each increment of 200 units over 2000. - Following each failed HQS unit inspection, any cited life-threatening HQS deficiencies are corrected within 24 hours and all other cited HQS deficiencies are corrected within 30 calendar days from the inspection or any PHA-approved extension. - The PHA has adopted and implemented a written policy to encourage participation by owners of units located outside areas of poverty or minority concentration. - Voucher payment standards do not exceed 110% of the FMR or HUD approved exception rent limit and are not less than 90% of the current FMR/exception rent limit, unless otherwise approved by HUD. - The PHA completes a reexamination for each participating family at least every twelve months.
+The sample shall be based on the following calculation: 2000 units must have 30 quality control inspections completed and 1 additional inspection for each increment of 200 units over 2000. - Following each failed HQS unit inspection, any cited life-threatening HQS deficiencies are corrected within 24 hours and all other cited HQS deficiencies are corrected within 30 calendar days from the inspection or any PHA-approved extension. - The PHA has adopted and implemented a written policy to encourage participation by owners of units located outside areas of poverty or minority concentration. - Voucher payment standards do not exceed 110% of the FMR or HUD approved exception rent limit and are not less than 90% of the current FMR/exception rent limit, unless otherwise approved by HUD. - The PHA completes a reexamination for each participating family at least every twelve months. - The PHA correctly calculates tenant rent in the Certificate Program and the family's share of the rent to owner in the Voucher Program. - Newly leased units pass HQS inspection on or before the beginning date of the assisted lease and HAP contract.

-- The PHA correctly calculates tenant rent and the family's share of the rent to owner in the Voucher Program. - Newly leased units pass HQS inspection on or before the beginning date of the assisted lease and HAP contract. - The PHA inspects each unit under contract at least annually but has the discretion to conduct bi-annual inspections either in person or utilizing remote video methods. - The PHA executes HAP contracts on behalf of eligible families for the number of units under budget for at least one year. - If the Authority has an FSS Program, that the PHA has enrolled families in the FSS program as required and has made progress in supporting FSS as measured by the percentage of current FSS participants with escrow account balances.
+- The PHA inspects each unit under contract bi-annually. - The PHA executes HAP contracts on behalf of eligible families for the number of units under budget for at least one year. - The PHA has enrolled families in the FSS program as required and has made progress in supporting FSS as measured by the percentage of current FSS participants with escrow account balances.